NikkyAI/vs-matterbridge/README.md

-# Matterbridge API link for Vintage Story Server
+# Matterbridge API Connector for Vintage Story Server

 this mod is serverside **ONLY** and you need to run a matterbridge: [https://github.com/42wim/matterbridge](https://github.com/42wim/matterbridge)